danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 ***Trip down memory lane...***

 I can recall very few scenarios in my decades long career where the ability to write some code, literally within a few hours, was critical to the team's success.
 In one instance, the team was told at the last minute that a VIP was scheduled to come by the next day for a demo.
 The product was working, but wasn't yet styled, so it looked broken.
-In this case, I had just a few hours to tidy up the styles to make a certain portion of the product to be demo-ed look functional.
+I had just a few hours to tidy up the styles to make some of the views look functional.
 And even then, it was a product I had been working on for nearly half a year and was therefore very familiar with.
+This kind of "emergency" work would not have been assigned to someone who had only just seen the code for the first time that day.

 ### Talking Out Loud

 Individuals who are introverted or prefer to process information internally may struggle with the expectation to think out loud and articulate their thought process in real-time.

 Speaking from my own experience, I find it nearly impossible to think about a solution to a coding problem *and* talk out loud about it at the same time.
-I can however explain it in a written format, after the problem is solved, and generate educational materials such as engineering documentation or a [blog post](../python-interview-question-in-ruby).
+I can however explain it in a written format, after the problem is solved, and generate educational materials such as [engineering documentation](../about-those-docs) or a [blog post](../python-interview-question-in-ruby).

 By rejecting candidates for not being able to think out loud and code at the same time, it creates the impression that only one particular way of thinking is valued.